huang12211/Medical_Device_System_Designer/README.md

         - focus of the literature review (type of tech being compared to conventional surgery)
     - outputs:
         - Excel spreadsheet with lit review summary along with extra columns containing LLM details that should be reviewed by a human
-        - aip file of all pdfs, (marked up by LLM?)
+        - a zip file of all pdfs, (marked up by LLM?)

 ## Technical Stack